Pyrus277/reference_materials/Docker/basic_concepts.md

 - Environment variables.

 #### Create a Container
 Once we have an image, we tell Docker to start a container using that image.
-A container is a process that has its own filesystem provided by the image.
+A container is a process that has its own filesystem provided by the image-- it's an isolated environment.
-When we run the application we do inside the container using Docker with a special CLI command.
+When we run the application we do it inside the container using Docker with a special CLI command.
 We can store our container on Docker Hub and from there to any machine running Docker. hub.docker.com is a registry for Docker images and you can find the names for official Docker images.